MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-displays.md

 - **Dedicated displays for Teams** Users can access all core Teams features including chat, meetings, calls, teams and channels, files and more.
 - **Ambient experience** Users can easily stay on top of their work with always-on and glanceable displays to see important activities and notifications without context-switching on their primary work device.
 Users can also personalize Teams displays by customizing the background through settings.
 - **Hands-free with Cortana** Users can interact with Teams displays using their voice to effortlessly join and present in meetings, dictate replies to a Teams chat, check what’s on the calendar, and more.
-- **Leave a note on lock screen** Guests can choose to leave audio,video, and text notes, and users can check the notes left by guests and see who’s stopped by.
+- **Leave a note on lock screen** Guests can choose to leave audio, video, and text notes, and users can check the notes left by guests and see who’s stopped by.

 ## Required licenses